datacentricdesign/iob22/assignments/01-user-interaction/step2.md

 name = initVal
 ```

->**Note:** Unlike in mathematics in which the equal sign ‘=’ means that the expressions on both sides are equal, in programming ‘=’ means that the right part is ‘assigned’ to the left part.
+**Attention!** Unlike in mathematics in which the equal sign `=` means that the expressions on both sides are equal, in programming `=` means that the right part is ‘assigned’ to the left part.
+{: .fs-5 .ls-10 .code-example .bg-yellow-000}

+**By convention**, variable names are noun, lower case, and with underscores `_` between elements.
+{: .fs-5 .ls-10 .code-example .bg-green-000}

 ## Task 2.1: Write the algorithm